catalyst-fp7/documents/interoperability/interoperability.md

 1. Use a hybrid relational-semantic database such as [Openlink Virtuoso](http://virtuoso.openlinksw.com/) with its [linked data views](http://docs.openlinksw.com/virtuoso/rdfviewsrdbms.html).
 This approach has been chosen by IP for Assembl.
-2. Use tool that can expose a relational database through a sparql through a correspondance specification, such as [D2RQ](http://d2rq.org), or [Antidot](http://www.antidot.net)'s [db2triples](https://github.com/antidot/db2triples/), which is based on the W3C standard [R2RML](http://www.w3.org/TR/r2rml/).
+2. Use tool that can expose a relational database through a SPARQL through a correspondence specification, such as [D2RQ](http://d2rq.org), or [Antidot](http://www.antidot.net)'s [db2triples](https://github.com/antidot/db2triples/), which is based on the W3C standard [R2RML](http://www.w3.org/TR/r2rml/).
-The disadvantage of such translation layers is that they will have poorer performance than a native sparql database.
+The disadvantage of such translation layers is that they will have poorer performance than a native SPARQL database.
 3. Take snapshots of the relational database (probably using a JSON-LD view, as defined above) and feed it to a native RDF database.
-This has the downside of being less timely, but may be less ressource-intensive than the previous option.
+This has the downside of being less timely, but may be less resource-intensive than the previous option.

 In a broader ecosystem context, most platforms would not open the SPARQL endpoint to untrusted external tools, if only to avoid denial of service attacks using complex queries.
-However, a platform may choose to expose a subset of pre-defined sparql queries to unknown tools, and tool builders may propose useful SPARQL queries to platform builders.
+However, a platform may choose to expose a subset of pre-defined SPARQL queries to unknown tools, and tool builders may propose useful SPARQL queries to platform builders.

 ## Endpoints and configuration